RDBMS - Relational Database Management System

 Multi-user access

-Relational databases provide multi-user access along with privileges that allow database administrators to have complete control over activities in databases and grant different levels of access to other users.
+Relational databases provide multi-user access, along with privileges that allow database administrators to have complete control over database activities and grant different levels of access to other users.

 Ease of use